 How do I reach the midwife?

 Our midwives and students are available by phone 24 hours a day, seven days a week, and you can call anytime.

 What happens if my midwives are on vacation, sick, or attending other women in labor when I deliver?

 One of the purposes of our Team Midwifery concept is to always have available to you a midwife on your team, a midwife you know well.
 In the extremely rare case that you need a midwife and none of your team is available, we will provide another equally qualified midwife to assist you.

 Can I deliver at home?

 Yes!
-We generally deliver in homes in Utah and Salt Lake counties, but sometimes we travel to Davis, Tooele, Summit and Wasatch counties.
+We generally deliver in homes in Utah, Salt Lake, Davis, Weber, and Morgan counties, but sometimes we travel to Tooele, Summit and Wasatch counties.
 See our map or contact us to find out if your home is in range.